stinney/santak/README.md

 	unicode-code-point--translates OIDs/labels to code points and
 	creates a directory of links in the ucp/ directory.
-The links are named by the code point and link to the source png files.
+The links are named by the code point and point to the source png files.

 rep
 ***